 Of course you can also use things like empty yogurt or pudding containers.
 You will need to carefully remove seedlings from these containers to transplant, so it's a little more touchy, but the containers work great.
 Just try not to disturb the roots too much.
 Either gently squeeze the sides, while holding the seedling close to the soil and pulling gently (upside down), or use scissors or garden shears to cut the container away.

 Especially if you are using biodegradable materials, you will need a tray of some sort to keep the surface underneath the pots dry and clean.
 Purchased kits will come with a covered tray, but have a look around and see what you have already.
 And old cake pan, or even foil pie trays work great.
 How about clamshell containers from the bakery?
 Built in cover to keep in the humidity!
-If you don't have anything to hand to keep your egg shell planters upright, check out your local dollar store.
+If you have styrofoam egg cartons, use those to hold your eggshell plants.
+If don't have anything to hand to keep your egg shell planters upright, check out your local dollar store.
 You should be able to find a variety of disposable foil trays and pans there for $1 - $2 each, or even less.
-I picked up a super, covered, foil casserole dish for $1.25!
+Pack your shells or other containers in snuggly.
+I picked up a super, covered, foil casserole dish for $1.25 at my dollar store.
 Having a cover over your seeds aids in keeping the soil moist and the temperature warm enough for germination.
 You can remove the cover once the seedlings are an inch or so tall.
 If your tray/pan/etc. doesn't have a clear lid, cover your seed containers with plastic wrap.